George Roupell: Early life and military career

-George Roupell was born into a military family; his father, Francis F. F. Roupell, having served with the British Army in the 70th Regiment and commanded the 1st Battalion, East Surrey Regiment from 1895 to 1899.
+George Roupell was born into a military family; his father, Francis Frederick Fyler Roupell, having served with the British Army in the 70th Regiment and commanded the 1st Battalion, East Surrey Regiment from 1895 to 1899, and was promoted to colonel in 1901.
 George's father had married Edith Maria Bryden at Kingston in 1887.

 Roupell was educated at Rossall School and the Royal Military College, Sandhurst.
-He was commissioned into the East Surrey Regiment on 2 March 1912 and was appointed a lieutenant on 29 April 1914, shortly before the outbreak of the First World War.
+He was commissioned into the East Surrey Regiment, his father's regiment, on 2 March 1912 and was appointed a lieutenant on 29 April 1914, shortly before the outbreak of the First World War.

 First World War

-At the outbreak of war, the 1st Battalion the East Surreys were deployed as part of the British Expeditionary Force (BEF) into northern Belgium.
+At the outbreak of war in the summer of 1914, the 1st Battalion the East Surreys were deployed as part of the British Expeditionary Force (BEF) into northern Belgium.
 Roupell commanded a platoon in the BEF's first major action, the Battle of Mons, in August 1914.
 Roupell kept a diary throughout the war, which has since been a, sometimes humorous, source of insight and observation on the events that he witnessed and participated in.
 In the trenches at Mons he recounted how he had to hit his men on the backside with his sword in order to gain their attention and remind them to fire low as they had been taught.

 Soon after, following the retreat from Mons in September 1914, Roupell led his platoon in the first Battle of the Aisne.
 Once again, he came under heavy fire, this time while crossing the Aisne on a raft.
 The Surreys' advance was pushed back with heavy casualties.

 Early the following year, during the continued fighting around Ypres, Roupell was 23 years old when the following deed took place for which he was awarded the Victoria Cross (VC).
 His citation reads:

 Roupell was presented with his VC by King George V on 12 July 1915.
 In addition to his Victoria Cross, he was awarded the Russian Order of St George (4th Class) and the French Croix de Guerre, and was Mentioned in Despatches.
 He was retrospectively appointed temporary captain with effect from 29 December 1914 to 20 April 1915, inclusive, and again later the same year.

 Roupell was aboard TSS The Queen when it was captured and sunk in the English Channel in October 1916.
 He was appointed acting brigade major on 29 December 1917.
 On 9 May 1918, he was seconded to the general staff with the rank of temporary major.